vladp72/iffl/docs/README.md

             //
             data.fill_padding();
             //
-            // Tell client up to what point buffer containes valid data
+            // Tell client up to what point buffer contains valid data
             //
             *buffer_size = data.used_capacity();
             break;
         }
         //
-        // If we inserverd at least one element then return true
+        // If we inserted at least one element then return true
         //
         result = true;
     }